 Utilize a journal.

-We are notorious at rewriting our own history for how we’d like it to go, and most of the time this is going on without us even knowing it.
+We are notorious for rewriting our own history for how we’d like it to go, and most of the time this is going on without us even knowing it.
 All day long you’re writing the story of how your day has gone, how your week has gone, what you’re working on, etc. It’s all fitting into the narrative of your life.

 That’s not a shot at you individually, that’s just a fact of life with people in general.
 Our brains aren’t very good at remembering hard facts about a given situation.
 Instead, we wrap everything up into the story that we’re telling ourselves about a fact, a situation, or a diet.